virtaava/comfywebv2/README.md

   with ComfyWeb can be loaded with ComfyUI (although they're not guaranteed to be pretty!).

 ## Usage
 This project builds into a single HTML file.
-You can try it by opening the [Github Pages build](https://jac3km4.github.io/comfyweb).
+You can try it by opening the [Github Pages build](https://virtaava.github.io/comfywebv2).
-You can also download the [latest release](https://github.com/jac3km4/comfyweb/releases/latest) and open it in your browser.
-Note that when connecting to a local ComfyUI server, you need to allow CORS:

 ```bash
 python main.py --enable-cors-header '*'
 ```